Cloud Spectra Gateway -- Quick Start v1.0.0

 DocumentWhat it covers

-User GuidePer-feature configuration for all three tiers: sNAT/dNAT, IPVS L4 load balancing, TLS termination (ACM), per-AZ Auto Scaling, GWLB scaling, the Squid forward proxy, Suricata IDS/IPS and nftables firewall, domain/URL filtering, and the AI Gateway with response caching, local vLLM inference, and the semantic cache.
+User GuidePer-feature configuration for every tier: sNAT/dNAT, IPVS L4 load balancing, TLS termination (ACM), the sticky secondary ENI and per-slot route table, sticky EBS, per-AZ Auto Scaling, GWLB scaling, the Squid forward proxy, Suricata IDS/IPS and nftables firewall, domain and URL-category filtering, ET Open and community threat feeds, TLS inspection, antivirus scanning, L7 App-ID, SIEM export, the AI Gateway with response caching and the semantic cache, the AI Assistant, and the ElasticApps tier (vertical right-sizing, sticky EBS, and a stable endpoint for a single stateful app).
 Also the full Terraform and standalone-AMI walkthroughs.

 ArchitectureHow the appliance is assembled: the per-AZ ASG model, GWLB/GENEVE data path, Elastic IP endpoint, SSM-backed configuration, the in-account data-plane design, and why there is no vendor control plane.